Did you know that Instagram is used by half a billion users every single day? Just think about it!

 For an image to stand out in an Instagram feed, it must have contrasting elements.
 The contrast can refer to colors, shapes, fonts, light and exposure, scale, white spaces and many more.
 Finding the contrast which makes your image pop is entirely down to you – and it is an essential step in getting your followers to engage with your content.

-Play around with filters and the editing suite on the Instagram app.
+To begin with, you can play around with filters and the editing suite on the Instagram app.
 These editing tools don’t get a lot of publicity, but they’re really nifty and simple to use for great results.
-Adjust brightness, warmth, contrast, color and more, and find a style that suits your brand and tells your story effectively.
+More often than not, the only thing it takes to make your photo stand out is to adjust brightness, contrast, saturation, and temperature.